-The sure-fire cure for back to school blues?
-Plan an autumn road trip to see the changing leaves.
-Virginia and the mid-Atlantic states have many dramatic vistas where you can enjoy the fall foliage.
-Here are the best and tips for timing your trip to catch the fall colors in Virginia at their peak!
+Looking for a family-friendly and socially distanced getaway this fall?
+Plan an autumn road trip to see the changing leaves!
+Virginia and the mid-Atlantic states have dramatic vistas where you can enjoy the outdoors and the fall foliage.
+Here are the best places to visit and tips for timing your trip to catch the fall colors in Virginia at their peak!

-The mid-Atlantic states are fantastic places to witness the fall season come into its full glory.
-According to the fall foliage map, peak fall colors appear here during late September to early November.
+The mid-Atlantic states are fantastic places to check out a fall festival and witness autumn come into its full glory.
+This year, peak falls colors are predicted in Virginia for mid-October.
+Check the fall foliage prediction map and Virginia’s fall foliage report as you plan your trip.
 From Virginia to Pennsylvania and down to North Carolina, here are some ideal places to visit and experience the rich hues of autumn!

 Starting in northern Virginia, a trip to Alexandria (right outside of Washington DC) is an eye-popping way to start.
 This city is home to some of the biggest trees found in the U.S. Many of the parks located here, like Huntley Meadows Park, offer the brilliant leaf colors of bright yellow to deep burgundy.
 They are fascinating places to do a bit of leaf-peeping at this time of year to capture amazing photos.
 In addition, the historic George Washington Parkway is a visual treat during the fall season.
 For visitors and commuters alike, its tree-lined roadway is a relaxing and scenic drive to and from locations in DC.